mstanczy/git-workshop/README.md

 ```
 Refresh the browser page, the buttons should go back to their original state.

-2. in jumbotron.html update line 56.
+2. in *jumbotron.html* update the line 56.
 Change "Sign in!" into "Login".
 3. Commit changes
 ```
  git commit -am "Login text"
  ```

-4. display 'git history' to view the status of branches.
+4. View the status of branches.
 Notice that there's one new commit on the main branch.
 ```
 git history
 ```